 All archaeological sites, buildings, structures, objects or locations [other than Culturally Modified Trees (CMTs)] that indicate prehistoric or historic use or occupation and contribute (even slightly) to Alaska’s heritage likely will receive an AHRS number regardless of the size, function, possible eligibility for inclusion on the National Register of Historic places, or research potential.
 All paleontological sites likely will receive AHRS numbers.

 Graves (isolated and clustered, marked and unmarked) need an AHRS number, even if they are located adjacent to or in the vicinity of a church.
-Due to changes in legislation, all graves, no matter how recent, need an AHRS number for management purposes.
+In support of AS 11.46.482 (a)(3) , all graves, no matter how recent, need an AHRS number for management purposes.
 Readily defined cemeteries and/or burial areas may be recorded under one AHRS number.

 Features located less than 50 meters apart generally do not need individual AHRS numbers (unless they are from a different resource type or otherwise distinct).

 Resource types that are "co-located" generally need two AHRS numbers; an example is a historic cabin (building) and a prehistoric lithic scatter (site).